rashmirrajashekara/docs/quick-start-guides/Quick Start Guide - Intel® Security Libraries - Secure Key Caching.md

 ./skclib_untar.sh

 Edit skc_library.conf and Update the IP address for CMS/AAS/KBS services deployed on Enterprise VM

+Also update CSP_CMS_IP to point to the IP of CMS service deployed on CSP VM

 Also update the IP Address for SGX Caching Service deployed in CSP VM